jtribe/ios-tools/README.md

 git log `git rev-list origin/master | awk "NR == $bundle_version"`
 ```

+---

 ## Troubleshooting

 - If you get a message from match saying _Could not create another certificate, reached the maximum number of available certificates._ see this [StackOverflow answer](http://stackoverflow.com/a/26780411/822249)
+- If CircleCI is failing, and you **are using Carthage** then make sure your frameworks are being committed to Git as detailed above.
+  - Also make sure you have added the Carthage Copy Frameworks run-script Build Phase in Xcode.
+  - Also make sure that each Framework has its minimum deployment target set to **9.0** for Xcode 7.3.
+- If you **are not using Carthage** then make sure `Compiler Optimisation` is set to `None` in Xcode for both Release and Debug configurations.